Unit of measurement: Dimensional homogeneity

-Or as an example using the metric system, you have a value of fuel economy in the unit litres per 100 kilometres and you want it in terms of the unit microlitres per metre:
+Converting units of measurement

+In software development

+Software developers in a wide variety of fields including scientific, healthcare and financial applications have sought to adopt approaches that reduce bugs and mistakes involving units of measurement.
+In object-oriented programming, this is often achieved using the Quantity pattern to pair together the value and the unit.
+(In financial applications, it is common to represent monetary values by storing them with the currency—this is often known as the 'Money pattern'.)
+The programming language F# has syntactic support for representing units of measure, converting between them, and checking their type safety at compile-time.

 Real-world implications

-One example of the importance of agreed units is the failure of the NASA Mars Climate Orbiter, which was accidentally destroyed on a mission to Mars in September 1999 instead of entering orbit due to miscommunications about the value of forces: different computer programs used different units of measurement (newton versus pound force).
+One example of the importance of agreed units is the failure of the NASA Mars Climate Orbiter, which was accidentally destroyed on a mission to Mars in September 1999 (instead of entering orbit) due to miscommunications about the value of forces: different computer programs used different units of measurement (newton versus pound force).
 Considerable amounts of effort, time, and money were wasted.

 On 15 April 1999, Korean Air cargo flight 6316 from Shanghai to Seoul was lost due to the crew confusing tower instructions (in metres) and altimeter readings (in feet).
 Three crew and five people on the ground were killed.
 Thirty-seven were injured.

 In 1983, a Boeing 767 (which thanks to its pilot's gliding skills landed safely and became known as the Gimli Glider) ran out of fuel in mid-flight because of two mistakes in figuring the fuel supply of Air Canada's first aircraft to use metric measurements.
 This accident was the result of both confusion due to the simultaneous use of metric and Imperial measures and confusion of mass and volume measures.